 Welcome to the North Fork 50 Mile/50K Trail Race!
 This page has about everything you need to know to run the race.
-Click the link above for a printable pdf copy of the 2017 race information.
-If you have any questions that are not answered here, please feel free to call or email the race director - email@example.com 303-903-3533
+You can also print out the pdf version of this page above.
+If you have any questions that are not answered here, please feel free to email the race director - email@example.com .

 Saturday, race day:

 The race starts and finishes at the Buffalo Creek Improvement Association (BPIA or "Bippy") Community Hall on Buffalo Creek Road/FS 543 just off County Road 126 in Buffalo Creek, Colorado, about 50 miles southwest of Denver (see directions below).
 For a map of the parking and start/finish area, click on the BPIA map button above.
 Porta-potties will be in the parking area.

 Directions to Bippy: The street address for Google Maps or other navigation programs is 18050 South Buffalo Creek Road, Buffalo Creek, CO.
 There is a link to Google Maps on the Contact page.
 For those who like directions the old-fashioned way:

 From the Denver Area: From CO-470 west of Denver take U.S. Hwy 285 south toward Fairplay about 30 miles to the stop light (the only stop light you will encounter on 285) in Pine Junction.
 At the stop light, turn left (SE) onto Pine Valley Road (County Road 126).
 Go 9.7 miles down the big hill, through the little towns of Pine Grove and Buffalo Creek to Buffalo Creek Road.
 Turn right onto Buffalo Creek Road and then immediately left onto the small dirt track to go down into the field for parking behind and below the Community Hall.